actix/actix-website/content/docs/request.md

 # Multipart body

-Actix provides multipart stream support with an external crate, [`actix-multipart`][multipartcrate].
+Actix-web provides multipart stream support with an external crate, [`actix-multipart`][multipartcrate].

-The following demonstrates multipart stream handling for a simple form:

 > A full example is available in the [examples directory][multipartexample].